 When flying over congested areas, persons, livestock or property, competitors must follow the restrictions issued by the FAA in the Event Waiver.
-Violation of this rule will result in a penalty. <Provide information concerning air law.When Controlled Airspace is present in the competition area, provide details on competition map or in other printed materials.
-Here is an example: The entire contest area will have 8,000 ft.
-MSL as a maximum altitude (Blue PZ) during competition flights.> This may be subject to change before or during the event by announcements by the Event Director.
+Violation of this rule will result in a penalty.
+The entire contest area will have a maximum altitude (Blue PZ) of 10,000 feet MSL during competition flights.
+This altitude will be covered in the Briefing and may be subject to change before or during the event by announcements of the Event Director.

-II.11 RECALL PROCEDURE (10.15)
+II.10 RECALL PROCEDURE (10.15)